jinjin123/mywork-node/selenium/README.md

 # Note
-pypuppeteer script is a manual click machine of human with chrome is work well on remote debug method
+pypuppeteer script is a manual click machine of human with chrome is work well on remote debug method Remote debug not work on selenium/standalone-chrome conatiner, work well on local

 # below method most of not working
 ```